-2.3 Relationship to other Projects
+2.2 Relationship to other Projects

-This section should also describe how the project relates to any other actions, of which TSL should reasonably be aware, that are being, or might be taken, or that have been approved in the area affected by the project.
+This section should also describe how the project relates to any other actions, of which QR should reasonably be aware, that are being, or might be taken, or that have been approved in the area affected by the project.
+In particular mention should be made of other rail facilities to upgrade the existing Newlands rail system, and to the proposal for Stage 3 expansion of the facilities at Abbott Point port, and the nature of the interdependency of the two projects.